tomgxz/Kraken/REPORT.md

   - At least one alphanumeric character
   - Illegal characters can be inputted, but will be changed

-  The JavaScript will take the content of the input and replace any invalid characters with dashes, and then display the final result to the user, so that they know what the name of their site will be.
-The code will also insure that the form can only be submitted when the user has filled out all required information.
-This process is oudlined earlier in the document.
+  The JavaScript will take the content of the input and replace any invalid characters with dashes, then display the final result to the user so that they know what the name of their site will be.
+The code will also ensure that the form can only be submitted when the user has filled out all required information.
+This process is outlined earlier in the document.

   This is an example of client-side validation, where JavaScript ensures that the data is valid before sending it off to the server, reducing the load on the server.
 This validation will still be executed server-side as well.

 ##### Importing an exported site
   When the user attempts to import a zip file containing a website, the zip file will be verified to conform with a specific format that exporting will use.
-If any malicious files are found, or any extra files that are not supposed to be there, the website will throw an error client-side before sending it to the server.
-It will also make sure that the HTML files contained are in the correct format.
+If any malicious files or extra files that are not supposed to be there are found, the website will throw an error client-side before sending it to the server.
+It will also ensure that the HTML files are in the correct format.

 ##### Uploading data to the CMS
   There will be a whitelist for the allowed files that can be uploaded to the CMS, and these will be checked and validated before they are sent to the server.

 ##### Data Sanitisation
-  Throughout the code, the user input will be checked and cleaned to remove the risk of potentially dangerous or malicious data before being stored in the database.
+  The user input will be checked and cleaned throughout the code to remove the risk of potentially dangerous or malicious data before being stored in the database.
 For example, to negate the possibility of an SQL injection attack, the library used to manage the database removes any usage of SQL queries in the code, meaning the data inputted cannot be used to execute a query.
 Other attack methods that will be looked into include XSS (cross-site scripting), DDoS (distributed denial of service), and MitM (man in the middle) attacks.

-  A good example of this, that will require a lot of validation and checking, is the ability to import sites and user content into the server.
-This, if unchecked, is a good opportunity for attackers to insert malicious code into the server, and, as such, any content uploaded like this must be sanitised thoroughly to ensure that the integrity of the server is maintained.
+  A good example of this, which will require a lot of validation and checking, is the ability to import sites and user content into the server.
+This, if unchecked, is a good opportunity for attackers to insert malicious code into the server.
+As such, any content uploaded like this must be sanitised thoroughly to ensure that the integrity of the server is maintained.

 ### Testing method
   During development, the vast majority of alpha testing will be white box testing, performed by the developers as the project is being coded.
-Unit testing will be used to make sure that all of the individual modules function as expected and intended, before combining them together.
-By testing each module separately, it ensure that, when all of them are combined together, the program will function correctly.
-Integration testing will make sure that the program functions as a whole, including checking how different modules interact with each other, and how the front-end interacts with the back-end.
+Unit testing will be used to make sure that all of the individual modules function as expected and intended before combining them.
+By testing each module separately, it ensures that, when all of them are combined, the program will function correctly.
+Integration testing will ensure that the program functions as a whole, including checking how different modules interact with each other and how the front-end interacts with the back-end.

   Different areas of testing when programming will include the input data of the program (for example, the user input on the login form), how the program handles said data, and what the result will be.
-To ensure that it has suitable error catching throughout, each module should go through destructive testing.
+Each module will go through destructive testing to ensure that it has suitable error catching throughout.
 For user input, this means using a variety of incorrect entries to see how it handles them.
 For the editor, this means attempting to perform styling

   that is invalid, dragging elements outside their boundary region, or making them too large.
-This will also include security testing; making sure that SQL injection or XSS attacks do not work.
+This will also include security testing: making sure that SQL injection or XSS attacks do not work.

-  Usability testing will be done both white-box and black-box - the UI design will be tested during and after development and will be tested with some of the stakeholders to make sure that it is easy to understand and navigate, and that it functions as intended on a variety of devices, resolutions, and browsers.
+  Usability testing will be done both white-box and black-box - the UI design will be tested during and after development.
+It will be tested with some of the stakeholders to make sure that it is easy to understand and navigate, and that it functions as intended on a variety of devices, resolutions, and browsers.
 Feedback, criticisms, and suggestions from the stakeholders will be taken after these sessions to ensure that the final product is easy to use and meets their requirements.

-  Any testing will either be recorded during the development process or recorded in Appendix B, such as different platforms used in the UI design, or invalid inputs entered when checking user input.
+  Any testing will either be recorded during the development process or in Appendix B, such as different platforms used in the UI design or invalid input entered when checking user input.

   <!-- TODO: consider specific test data for specific aspects of the process -->